Introduction

 and custom error message should be returned from catch (error)

 The third test was the one which Stub the api call with cutom response.
-In this case it was a different string.
+In this case it was a different string

-The last example was a bit more advanced in orter to show that you can not only modify function returns but it is also possible to trigger custom errors.
+The last example was a bit more advanced in orter to show that you can not only modify function returns but it is also possible to trigger custom errors

 Testing more complex code

-Now let's see a more advanced function calls.
+Now let's see a more advanced function calls

-export const firstFetch = async (shouldThrow: boolean, customMessage?: string): Promise<string> => {
+export const firstFetch = async (shouldThrow: boolean, customMessage?: string): Promise => {

 return new Promise((resolve, reject) => {